Hardware

 **MOUNTING**

 Always mount the device in a way that minimises vibration exposure and accounts for its IP rating.
-ReXgen1 includes four screws to assist with the mounting process.
+ReXgen1 includes four screws to assist with mounting.